tristanic/isolde/isolde/docs/source/tutorials/bulk_fitting/bulk_fitting.rst

 **tutorial before attempting this one.**

-**NOTE: This tutorial was originally written before the advent of AlphaFold2 and the era of high-quality predicted structures, and is largely superseded by the `alphafold_top_down_tutorial`_ tutorial based on the same map.
+**NOTE: This tutorial was originally written before the advent of AlphaFold2 and the era of high-quality predicted structures, and is largely superseded by the** :ref:`alphafold_top_down_tutorial` **tutorial based on the same map.
 It is included here primarily for historical purposes, and for those occasions where a high-quality predicted model is not possible.**